chrisnoonan98675/site/xl-release/how-to/restart-a-phase-in-an-active-release.markdown

 Click **Continue** to confirm the restart.
 Alternatively, click **Cancel** to discard the restart.

 After you continue, the release is paused and the new phases are created.
-As from version 6.0 you can't make any changes on variables on this step.
-You confirm whether to resume now or later.

 ![Restart confirmation dialog](../images/restart-dialog-2.png)

-By choosing **Resume now** you will continue the release flow immediately.
+Click **Resume now** to continue the release flow immediately.
 If you click **Resume later**, the release remains in the 'paused' state.
-You can change task assignees, due dates, and so on.
-You can even decide to delete tasks that are no longer relevant.
+This allows you to edit tasks and release properties before continuing.

+**Note:** Prior to XL Release 6.0.0, you can edit release variables in this step.
+In XL Release 6.0.0 and later, you can edit variables by clicking **Resume later** and then selecting **Variables** from the **Show** menu.

 XL Release creates a phase called **QA (2)**.
 You can still modify its content.
 For example, suppose that the task **Update test scenarios** is no longer relevant; you can remove it.